tsykoduk/greg.nokes.name/_posts/2024-10-31-desk-setup-spooky-edition.md

 <div style="float: left; padding: 10px 10px 10px 10px;"><img src="/binaries/2024/10/IMG_1930.png" width="150" alt="A storyteller reading and prepairing"><br />
 <sub><i>Image by <a href="https://greg.nokes.name/">Me</a></i></sub></div>

 Every time someone asks me about my desk, I feel like I end up needing to bring this article up to date.
-Since I've been working remote for a [lot of years now](https://greg.nokes.name/2020/03/03/working-remote/)I have built up a library of best practices and tools that work for me.
+Since I've been working remote for a [lot of years now](https://greg.nokes.name/2020/03/03/working-remote/) I have built up a library of best practices and tools that work for me.
 I post these in the hopes that others can learn from my lived experiences and improve their workflow.
 And look and sound better on camera!

 <!--more-->